edwin-finance/docs/edwin-cloud/transaction-flow.md

 ## Overview

 edwin cloud handles the complete transaction lifecycle, from construction to execution, while maintaining client-side security.
-The agent only needs to provide the DeFi operation in text form and sign the transaction.
+The agent must only provide the DeFi operation in text and sign the transaction.

 ## Flow Diagram